EliezerLopes23/apnacollege-demo/README.md

 # apnacollege-demo
-This is a trial git repository
+This is a trial git repository.
+Author - Eliezer Lopes